CybersecNatLab/CybersecNatLab-AD-Demo/README.md

 # CybersecNatLab - A/D CTF Demo

-Demo services for A/D CTF.
+Demo services for an A/D CTF

 ## Services